laminas/laminas-navigation/doc/book/zend.navigation.quick-start.md

 > ## Note
-There is one important point if you use the `NavigationAbstractServiceFactory`: The name of the service in your view must start with `Zend\Navigation\` followed by the name of the configuration key.
+There is one important point if you use the `NavigationAbstractServiceFactory`: The name of the service in your view must start with `Laminas\Navigation\` followed by the name of the configuration key.
 This helps ensure that no naming collisions occur with other services.

 The following example demonstrates rendering the navigation menus for the named `default`, `special`